Niltonsf/Niltonsf/README.md

 }

 function alwaysBeHappy() {
-  return "Always be happy and offet help!"
+  return "Always be happy, offer help and deliver!"
 }
 ```